Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

 slug: /running-self-test
 ---

-To get the best results and confirm your Pioreactor is working as expected, it's advisable to run a self-test on your Pioreactor.
-The self-test routine can catch common hardware errors that may compromise your data collection.
+To get the best results and confirm your Pioreactor is working as expected, it's advisable to run a self-test on your Pioreactor after setting it up initially.
+The self-test routine can catch common errors that may compromise your data collection.

 ### How to run the self-test routine